logo

 Any unused dollars in your HSA at the end of the plan year will roll over for you to use in the next plan year.
 When you and/or your covered spouse complete wellbeing activities, you earn points, which convert to dollars in your HSA at the beginning of the next plan year, assuming you complete the health screening and health assessment by the deadline.

-Limited Purpose Flexible Spending Account (FSA): This is an optional account you may set up if you enroll in the Green Plan and Health Savings Account (HSA).
+Limited Purpose Health Care Flexible Spending Account (FSA): This is an optional account you may set up if you enroll in the Green Plan and Health Savings Account (HSA).
 It allows you to pay for out-of-pocket eligible dental, vision and hearing aid expenses with tax-free dollars.
 You contribute to your FSA through automatic, before-tax payroll deductions.
 A "use it or lose it" rule applies to FSAs, meaning that you will forfeit any money left in your FSA at the end of the plan year (including the 2 1/2-month grace period following the 12-month plan year).
 For a full list of eligible expenses, refer to IRS Publication 502, available at www.irs.gov.

 Out-of-pocket maximum: This is a limit on the amount you pay for eligible medical expenses out of your pocket during the year.
 Once you meet your out-of-pocket maximum, your plan pays 100% of covered services for the rest of the plan year.